Highest Paying Bachelor Degrees 2026: College Majors by Salary

 |---|---|---|---|---|

-Sources: BLS Occupational Employment & Wage Statistics (May 2024); NACE Salary Survey Class of 2026 projections; BLS Occupational Outlook Handbook 10-year projections.
+Sources: NACE Salary Survey Class of 2026 projections; BLS Occupational Outlook Handbook 2024-2034 projections and May 2024 occupation medians; BLS May 2025 OEWS all-occupation benchmark.

 Why Petroleum Engineering Is #1 — And Why You Should Look Past It

-Petroleum engineering's $100,750 median starting salary is real — NACE has documented it for years — but the number obscures a critical risk.
-The Bureau of Labor Statistics projects only 2% job growth for petroleum engineers through 2033, and the field is acutely sensitive to oil price cycles.
-Students who graduated into 2014–2016 or the 2020 oil price crash found their employment offers evaporated before they could start.
+Petroleum engineering's $100,750 projected starting salary is real, but the number obscures a critical risk.
+The Bureau of Labor Statistics projects only 1% job growth for petroleum engineers from 2024 to 2034, and the field is acutely sensitive to oil price cycles.
+Students who graduated into 2014-2016 or the 2020 oil price crash found their employment offers evaporated before they could start.

 If you genuinely want to work in energy and have the aptitude for petroleum engineering, the degree can be financially exceptional.
 But if you're primarily chasing the salary number, computer science or electrical engineering delivers 90% of the starting salary with dramatically more job security, geographic flexibility, and long-term earning potential as automation and AI reshape every industry.